MHieu128/Migrating-Non-Native-Cloud-Applications-project-starter/README.md

 ## Architecture Explanation

-I have split the cost calculation for Azure's architectural design into two subscriptions for two distinct operational needs.
-The usage for testing and tiny web apps comes first.
-There is no need to build up the web app, and the registration is not vast for purposes like small-scale web tech conferences.
+I've divided the cost calculation for Azure's architectural design into two subscriptions tailored to meet distinct operational requirements.
+Initially, we're focusing on usage related to testing and small-scale web applications.
+In these scenarios, there's no need for substantial web app expansion, and user registrations are limited, particularly for events like small-scale web tech conferences.

-The second subscription is for tremendous user access, similar to the number of registrations and access for Next.js, and is intended for online tech conferences for significant businesses.
-We need a more scalable web app because many users are accessing and registering for it.
-With the second subscription, however, the database's price remains a significant worry.
-If we can estimate the website visitors' volume, we might need to limit the database capacity.
+The second subscription accommodates extensive user access, akin to the registration and access levels seen with Next.js.
+This subscription targets online tech conferences for significant enterprises, where numerous users access and register for the event.
+In this context, we need a more scalable web application.
+However, we are mindful of the database cost implications within the second subscription.
+Depending on our ability to estimate the volume of website visitors, we may consider imposing limits on database capacity.